 88.As an artist, did you ever feel that you did not fit in the times in which you were creating?
 Did you ever feel ahead of your time or, on the contrary, that you were making music that would fit better in another era?It is impossible for me to know where I fit, actually.
 I think being ahead of the trend is manifest and decided by the listeners.
 I do believe that, having witnessed my audiences, a few of whom have probably never heard of me, and seeing a genuine amazement in their reaction.
 This demonstrates that there is future value to my work.
 Also, the work may not receive the exposure that it could have and therefore remains in obscurity until such a time that you loyal fans spread the word.
 Plus I’m an old goat now.
 Still a bit gorgeous but I can’t be worrying about all that.

 89.Are there any recording techniques, instruments, styles, or trends you absolutely refuse to use in your own work?
 If so, what are they?Slide guitar.
 Lazy drum loops or samples.
 Real killer drummers are gold dust.
 I choose producers like Youth who are naturally aesthetically aligned with my attitude.
 We are cut from the same cloth.
 Killing Joke and Bauhaus double headlined in 1980.
-Youth even then was super charming and spoke like an all round creator.
-Very much fond of him.
-He is so chill yet a taskmaster.
-But with me I’m one step ahead of him and kill the song, leaving him the luxury of producing on a higher level.

 90.You've written about some pretty extreme topics, or topics in extreme/intense ways over your career.
 Are there any topics that are off limits to you?
 How have your boundaries changed over your lifetime?Clearly never a sex-oriented subject.
 Avoid politics.
 Never about “chicks” or misogynistic rubbish, though I have two songs on the subject of female groupie types, “She’s in Parties” and a new one on my new album to observe the dangers to women who chase fame or the famous.
 How they will end up disenchanted.
 That’s all.